KarimaTouhami/simple_shell/README.md

 - Output:

-Unless specified otherwise, your program must have the exact same output as sh `(/bin/sh)` as well as the exact same error output.
+Unless specified otherwise, our program must have the exact same output as sh `(/bin/sh)` as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your `argv[0]` (See below) Example of error with `sh`:
+The only difference is when we print an error, the name of the program must be equivalent to our `argv[0]` (See below) Example of error with `sh`:
 ```
 $ echo "qwerty" | /bin/sh